Chapter 11:

 “What?
 Are you serious?
 Alright, well, even if that’s the case, we still need to somehow get past the police outside.”

-As they were talking, the phone rang in the kitchen.
-Hiro was dumbfounded; hardly anyone ever called their home, and if they did, it was usually to speak with Miles.
-But Miles was no longer around, and no one had called since.
-He walked to the phone and picked it up.
+The phone rang in the kitchen.
+Hardly anyone ever called their home, and if they did, it was usually for Miles.
+But he was no longer around; no one had called since.
+Hiro reluctantly picked it up.

 “Hello?”
 Sweat gathered along his brow.